-A. Choosing the right form
+Choosing the right form

 The first step to filing your mechanics lien in getting the right form.
 This may seem simple since there are several different websites that provide mechanics lien forms.
 The problem is, many times these are missing vital sections, or may just be flat out invalid.

-*IMPORTANT NOTE about residential projects:
+Important note about residential projects:

 Please be aware that on residential projects in New Jersey, filing a lien is a multi-step process.
 One of these steps is filing an arbitration demand with the American Arbitration Association, and getting the award from the arbitrator of a right to file the lien.
 This is REQUIRED before filing a residential lien, but there is no guarantee that the arbitrator will award the claimant the ability to file a lien.
-Additionally, note that the arbitration process routinely takes at least 30 days, and routinely more, so consider that when deciding when to proceed.
+Additionally, note that the arbitration process generally takes at least 30 days, and routinely more, so consider that when deciding when to proceed.
 Click here to read more about Mechanics Liens on Residential Projects in New Jersey.

-B. Filling out your New Jersey mechanics lien
+Filling out your New Jersey mechanics lien

 A New Jersey mechanics liens must contain quite a bit of information.
 Any missing or incorrect information could result in an otherwise valid lien claim being rejected.
 Be sure to fill out this form carefully, so you can get it right and filed the first time around.